 You don't need elaborate game sets or one of those huge, inflatable pseudo water parks to have fun in your own backyard this summer.
 You already have the makings for a fun day outdoors in your kitchen, garage, and linen closet.

-The Olympics are returning this summer.
+The Olympics are returning next month, and we're already seeing many of the qualifying competitions on TV.
 What a great excuse to stage your own outdoor Olympiad with some non-traditional events of course!
 You could hold bicycle and relay races, fencing with wrapping paper tubes as swords, lawn bowling using bottles from your recycling bin as the pins, synchronized swimming (pool optional), and various gymnastics events.

 A fun day in the backyard can be as easy as turning on the hose.
 If you have a garden sprayer or sprinkler for the kids to run through, then it's even better.
 Or dig through your leftover birthday party supplies for water balloons.